-Local development documents: A document making up part of the planning strategy.
+A document making up part of the planning strategy.

-Local plan: The main planning policy document for a local authority area.
-The local plan has 'development plan' status, which means that it is the primary consideration in deciding planning applications.
+Local Plan The main planning policy document for a local authority area.
+The local plan has planning applications.

+'development plan' status, which means that it is the primary consideration in deciding parties, but does not amount to a substantive contract.

-Memorandum of understanding: A document that describes the general principles of an agreement between parties, but does not amount to a substantive contract.
+Memorandum of Understanding A document that describes the general principles of an agreement between